 Read More: 13 Sensational Things To Do In Monterey

 33. Soak In A Natural Mineral Spring At Desert Hot Springs

 Nestled in Coachella Valley, Desert Hot Springs has harnessed the natural healing powers from a 600-year old spring.
 Rejuvenate your body and soul with a wellness trip to Desert Hot Springs Spa Hotel or Miracle Springs Resort and Spa, where 100°F water temperatures allow you to soak all day to views of the surrounding Santa Rosa Mountains.

-The red carpet rolls out for you as you journey into the worlds of your favorite movies and cartoons at Universal Studios.
+The red carpet rolls out for you as you journey into the worlds of your favorite movies and cartoons at Universal Studios Hollywood.
 Skip the line with guided VIP tours where you’ll go behind the scenes of themed sections like Harry Potter and the Wizarding World and Jurassic Park, where you’ll relive their plots through fun rides.

 Melting snow rushing down from Burney Mountain eventually flows into the illustrious Burney Falls.
 Set off on the moderate 1.2-mile hike to what Theodore Roosevelt called the ‘Eighth Wonder of the World’ and take a quick, refreshing dip in the icy waters below the scenic falls.

 36. Listen To The Music At The Integratron